nehapand/python-projects/README.md

 # python-projects

-This is a collection of small projects which are awesome and might help a developer or add a little fun in life.
+This is a collection of small projects which are awesome and might help a developer to add a little fun in life.
 This is an open repository ❤️.I would love to see people contributing to it.

 Do give a star ⭐ if you like this project.